eldarshamukhamedov/simple-connect/README.md

 # Introduction
 At Nova Credit, we're building a system that helps immigrants and lenders access international credit data.
-Part of this system is called Nova Connect.
-It's a web app that allows customers from any country to provide different authentication details required by a credit bureau to fetch a report.
+Part of this system is called [NovaConnect](https://neednova.com/docs.html).
+It's a widget that allows applicants from any country to apply through the same portal.
+Every country that is on Nova's platform requires a completely different set of personal data from that applicant in order to generate a match in their local databases.
+The number of data-points required from the applicant can be quite big.
+In order to have the NovaConnect widget remain lightweight we have created an in-house spec independent of the country.

-As a result, we spent a lot time geeking out about forms.
-Whereas most forms have a predefined schema (a typical auth form will require a username and password field, for eg.), we need to write form logic that can cater to various uses cases depending on the chosen country.
+To make NovaConnect independent of the country we have spent a lot of time geeking out on form-structures.
+The internal spec we have written is a JSON structure that defines the format of the form to be rendered in NovaConnect.
+This JSON structure is fetched from the back-end of Nova when the applicant has chosen their country.

-For this challenge, build a simple version of Nova Connect.
+For this challenge, build a simple version of NovaConnect.

 # Pre-requisites
-`npm`
+- `npm`
-Node v7.x.
+- Node v7.x.
 If you don't have a version manager see [here](https://github.com/creationix/nvm/blob/master/README.markdown).

 # Usage
 To start